 In smaller projects such as one-off bathroom or kitchen fits, or even smaller new build projects, brazing makes economic sense.
 With no extra tooling outlays, most installers will keep braze or solder fittings handy in their toolbox.

 There are also those applications for which brazing is the perfect choice for joining copper tube.
 The temperatures and pressures required in a medical gas piping system require an extremely strong, secure joint, and whilst a soldered joint is more than adequate, a brazed joint is the preferred method for medical applications.
-For refrigeration, especially supermarket refrigeration, where the use of more eco-friendly refrigerants brings operating pressures of up to 1740 psi, the strength of a braze joint is a good choice.
+For refrigeration, especially supermarket refrigeration, where the use of more eco-friendly refrigerants brings operating pressures of up to 120 bar, the strength of a braze joint is a good choice.

 Brazing can handle the higher temperatures and pressures required in certain applications.
 Soldering is a weaker joint, but for many applications is more suitable.
 In certain situations, temperature has to be considered.
 If brazing is too hot and damaging, solder is used, and can more than handle the temperatures and pressures used in typical plumbing systems.